-The chair of the Board, the chief executive, chief financial officer, director of risk and internal audit, group controller (finance), head of group risk and the group general counsel & company secretary attend meetings of the committee by invitation.
+The chief financial officer, director of risk and internal audit, group controller (finance), head of group risk and the group general counsel & company secretary will normally attend meetings of the committee by invitation.
+The chair of the board, the chief executive and other board or executive leadership committee members attend meetings when invited by the committee.
 Representatives from the National Audit Office (NAO) also attend each meeting and periodically meet with committee members without executive management present.
-Periodically the director of risk and assurance meets with the committee without executive management present.
+Periodically the director of risk and assurance meets the committee without executive management present.
+The committee is supported by the company secretary.